vacp2p/rfc/content/docs/rfcs/43/README.md

 between two devices over a distributed network of Waku2 nodes.

 Once the handshake is concluded,
-(sensitive) information can be exchanged using the encryption keys agreed during the pairing phase.
+(privacy-sensitive) information can be exchanged using the encryption keys agreed upon the pairing phase.
 If stronger security guarantees are required, some [additional tweaks](#Implementation-Suggestions) are possible.